Wandawang11/Data-Viz-Ideas/README.md

-# This repo is to store ideas and To-dos for 2018
+# This repo is to store ideas and to-dos for 2018

 1. Moving globe in R